 On occasions we may need to share information and work in partnership with other agencies when there are concerns about a young person’s welfare.
 We will ensure that concerns about our students are discussed first with his/her parents/carers unless we have reason to believe that this would be contrary to their welfare.

 If your child is ever concerned about safety or well-being or about a friend, they should talk to one of the schools Designated Safeguarding Team.

-Our designated staff for Safeguarding are Ms K Marrill (DSL), Mrs J Mander, Mrs K Randall and Mr O Thomas (Deputy DSL).
+Our designated staff for Safeguarding are Ms K Marrill (DSL), Mrs K Randall, Mrs J Mander, Mr O Thomas and Mrs S Gill (all Deputy DSL).